OBOAcademy/obook/docs/tutorial/pull-requests.md

 - [Nico Matentzoglu](https://orcid.org/0000-0002-7356-1779)

 <a name="good-pr"></a>

 # How to create a really good pull request

 ### What is a Pull Request?

-A Pull Request (PR) is an event in Git where a contributor (you!) asks a maintainer of a Git repository to review changes (e.g. edits to an ontology file) they want to merge into a project (e.g. the owl file) (see [reference](https://www.gitkraken.com/learn/git/tutorials/what-is-a-pull-request-in-git)).
+A pull request (PR) is an event in Git where a contributor (you!) asks a maintainer of a Git repository to review changes (e.g. edits to an ontology file) they want to merge into a project (e.g. the owl file) (see [reference](https://www.gitkraken.com/learn/git/tutorials/what-is-a-pull-request-in-git)).
 A contributor creates a pull request to propose and collaborate on changes to a repository.
 These changes are proposed in a branch, which ensures that the default branch only contains finished and approved work.
 See more details [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ### How to write a great descriptive title